 Fashion Retail Academy

-Opened in 2006, the FRA was the first National Skills Academy.
-It prepares students for a career in fashion retail, training them in areas such as buying, merchandising, visual merchandising, styling, store management, marketing and PR, retail business and graphic design.
+Our support of the Fashion Retail Academy (FRA) remains as strong as ever.
+Opened in 2006, the FRA prepares students for a career in fashion retail, training them in areas such as buying, merchandising, visual merchandising, styling, store management, marketing and PR, retail business and graphic design.
 The FRA offers a range of courses from entry level, requiring no formal qualifications, to a Foundation Degree in Fashion Retail Management.